fixingman/Design-heuristics/README.md

 Design foundations and guidelines for AI-related projects.

 **Contents**
 - Design Foundations
 - Design Heuristics
 - Design Components
 - Interaction Design
 - Visual Design
 - Design QA

+**About**

+Based on Design Bible by Sara Lobo.
+This version splits the original into smaller, categorised sections — making it more efficient to parse when used as context in AI workflows.

+**Next Steps**

+- Add more contextual guidelines
+- Include industry-specific patterns